 The certificate details are unique to each Certified Master Anaplanner.
 You can verify their status by sending your Anaplan representative a copy of the certificate or the individual’s first name, last name, and credential ID number.
 They will cross-reference these details with our internal records to confirm the individual’s status.
 Once verified, your representative can share more details on the credential such as issued and expiration dates.

 How to Access a Verified Credential

 Once you become certified as a Master Anaplanner, you will receive an email from MasterAnaplanners@Anaplan.com with your digital Master Anaplanner certificate and badge.
-A Certified Master Anaplanner may present a PDF or digital certificate as validation; either version will include a verifiable credential ID.
+A Certified Master Anaplanner will present a PDF certificate as above.

 As this certification becomes increasingly recognized and coveted in the ecosystem, we want to reassure the broader ecosystem that maintaining the high standards for this certification and providing an easy, consistent method for all to verify the validity of this credential remain among our highest priorities.

 COVID-19: How the Master Anaplanner Community is supporting our Ecosystem & Beyond

 As we continue to navigate this unprecedented situation with COVID-19, we know that the Master Anaplanner Community is uniquely qualified to be part of the solution.
 Every Certified Master Anaplanner goes through a competitive qualification process that proves their ability to build the best what-if solutions to any business problems.
 As the top 1% of our ecosystem and planning experts, they can take Anaplan to its fullest potential and develop creative solutions for complex challenges.